Cola: The rest of the story

 Richard began going to a special school and I would wait for him to come home each day.
 One day he received permission to bring me to school for show and tell.
 From that point on Richard made a lot of new friends and he began talking more, which made everyone happy.

-When Richard was 13 he was asked to deliver a special concert at the high school auditorium.
-All tickets sold and donations were for Richard, who had been accepted to Julliard for further classical training.
+When Richard was 13, he was asked to perform a special concert at the high school auditorium.
+All tickets sold and donations were for Richard, who had been accepted to Juilliard for further classical training.

 By now Bill, Richard’s dad, had built a ramp to help me get on and off the bed.
 Though Richard never eased showing his love for me, I was spending more and more time with Patricia, his younger sister.

 When Richard was 14, he left for special classes at the music school and I spent much of my time on my bed.

 One afternoon Uncle Lennie came over and was talking with Bill.